MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 :::image type="content" source="media/network-protection-macos-indicators-urls-domains-warn.png" alt-text="Shows network protection indicators for urls or domains warning.":::

 When the end user is attempting to access monitored domains, they're warned by Defender for Endpoint.

-- The user gets a plain block experience accompanied by the following toast message, which is displayed by the operating system including the name of the blocked application (e.g Blogger.com)
+The user gets a plain block experience accompanied by the following toast message, which is displayed by the operating system including the name of the blocked application (e.g Blogger.com)

   :::image type="content" source="media/network-protection-macos-content-blocked.png" alt-text="Shows end-user network protection content blocked toast notification.":::

-If the end user encounters a _block_, the user has two possible resolutions:
+If the end user encounters a _block_, the user has two possible resolutions: bypass and education.

 #### User bypass

-- **For toast message experience**: Press the Unblock button.
+- **For toast message experience**: Press the **Unblock** button.
 By reloading the webpage, the user is able to proceed and use the cloud app.
-(This action is applicable for the next 24 hours, after which the user has to unblock once again)
+(This action is applicable for the next 24 hours, after which the user has to unblock once again.)

 #### User education

 - **For toast message experience**: Press the toast message itself.
 End user is redirected to a custom redirect URL set globally in Microsoft Defender for Cloud Apps (More information at the bottom of this page)

 > [!NOTE]
-> Tracking bypasses per app** – You can track how many users have bypassed the warning in the _Application_ page in Microsoft Defender for Cloud Apps.
+> Tracking bypasses per app: You can track how many users have bypassed the warning in the **Application** page in Microsoft Defender for Cloud Apps.

   :::image type="content" source="media/network-protection-macos-mcas-cloud-app-security.png" alt-text="Shows network protection cloud app security overview.":::